Close Your Own Loan mortgage review

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Close Your Own Loan reviews and complaints

 Online reviews about Close Your Own Loan are scarce, which makes it hard to gauge how past borrowers feel about the company.
-While Close Your Own Loan is not an accredited business with the Better Business Bureau (BBB), it has an A+ rating as of April 2021 for closing two customer complaints related to the reasons their applications were rejected.
-The lender also has two customer reviews, both five stars and praising the same loan originator for their customer service.
+While Close Your Own Loan is not an accredited business with the Better Business Bureau (BBB), it has an A+ rating as of August 2021 for closing two customer complaints related to the reasons their applications were rejected.
+The lender has no customer reviews.

 Its parent company, Magnolia Bank, is accredited with the BBB and has an A+ rating.